Honda profit climbs as Fit subcompact pays off

 Honda will begin operating a new plant in Mexico in the spring of 2014 to manufacture the Fit, with U.S. sales due to start around the same time.

-Iwamura said a region of concern for Honda was Thailand, where sales have slowed after an incentive program for first-car buyers ended.
+Iwamura said a region of concern for Honda was Thailand, where sales have slowed after an incentive programme for first-car buyers ended.

 Toyota Motor Corp (7203.T) and Nissan Motor Co (7201.T) also saw sales drop in Thailand, Southeast Asia's largest auto market, by more than one-fourth in the last quarter.